OpcodePete/i3/README.md

 <br />

 ## Display Manager
-I don't use a display manager (aka login manager), rather I prefer to log into the default shell and manually start _X_ typically after _Arch Linux_ updates.
+I don't use a display manager (aka login manager), rather I prefer to log into the default shell and manually start X when I am ready, typically after _Arch Linux_ updates.
 <br />
 <br />

 ## Keybindings
-I stick to all the default keybindings where possible and for mod$ I use the popular alternative Windows key (Mod4).
+Default keybindings are used wherever possible, and for mod$ I use the popular alternative Windows key (Mod4).

-I have enabled back and forth (workspace_auto_back_and_forth yes)
+And I have enabled back and forth (workspace_auto_back_and_forth yes)